My Fair Princess: Origin

 After a successful writing career which saw many of her works adapted into films and television series, Taiwanese romance novelist Chiung Yao and her publisher husband Ping Hsin-tao established Yi Ren Communications Co. in 1985 to produce television dramas.
-(The company later transferred to Chiung Yao's son Chen Chung-wei and daughter-in-law Ho Hsiu-chiung.)
 In 1987, the Republic of China government on Taiwan began to allow visits to People's Republic of China for the first time since the end of the Chinese Civil War in 1949.
 In 1988, during her first trip to China since her family relocated to Taiwan, Chiung Yao became friends with Ouyang Changlin, then a reporter working for Hunan Broadcasting System, who encouraged her to start producing dramas in China due to more diverse landscape and cheaper labor cost.

 In 1989, Chiung Yao began filming for the first time in China in Changsha, Hunan, assisted by HBS and Beijing Television (BTV).
 Most of the actors, equipment, and production crew came from Taiwan, while the Chinese stations produced chiefly cheap labor (such as extra actors) in exchange for broadcasting rights in China.
 Being the first Taiwanese television production assisted by Chinese stations, the drama Wan-chun ran into many problems with the Taiwanese government.
 However, as years went by, restrictions in Taiwan loosened and Chiung Yao began to use more and more mainland Chinese actors and crew members in her productions, such as director Li Ping.
-With the Chinese economic reform, the quality of China's television production improved in the 1990s and the market began to grow.
+With the reform and opening up, the quality of China's television production improved in the 1990s and the market began to grow.
 By 1992, HBS was no longer just a collaborator in Chiung Yao's productions but a financial partner and a co-producer.

 In 1995, Ouyang founded Hunan Economic Television as a competitor to his former employer, HBS, during the government-led television reforms in Hunan.
 As Chiung Yao had an agreement with Taiwan's China Television (CTV) to produce two dramas for CTV for 1998, Ouyang and Chiung Yao decided to produce them together.
 The first drama, Tears in Heaven (蒼天有淚), featured a more established cast of Jiang Qinqin, Vincent Chiao, Athena Chu, Chen Chao-jung and Deng Jie and was anticipated to be more successful, drawing considerable resources from the companies.
 The second drama of the year was thus left with a limited budget.

 In 1997, during a tour of Beijing, Chiung Yao passed Gongzhufen (literally "Princess's Tomb").
 She was told of the story behind the place: according to legend, Qianlong Emperor had adopted a commoner-born daughter who, after her death, was buried there alone as she was deemed unfit to be buried with the Manchu princesses.
 Nothing else was known about her.
 Using this legend, Chiung Yao wrote My Fair Princess as the second drama series.